 To be eligible for an accommodation reimbursement, relocation must include over 700 miles of travel one way.
-One night's accommodation reimbursement is capped at \$200, with the expectation that students will seek reasonable accommodations for the night.
+Mileage is based on the distance between your current home address listed on file and the Internship congregation.
+One night's accommodation reimbursement is capped at \$200, with the expectation that the student will seek reasonable accommodations for the night.